ofiwg/libfabric/man/fi_av.3.md

 # RETURN VALUES

-Insertion calls for an AV opened for synchronous operation will return the number of addresses that were successfully inserted.
-In the case of failure, the return value will be less than the number of addresses that was specified.
+Insertion calls will return the number of addresses that were successfully inserted.
+In the case of failure, the return value will be less than the number of addresses that were specified.
+Providers may abort inserting addresses on the the insertion failure.
+The fi_addr buffer associated with a failed or aborted insertion will be set to FI_ADDR_NOTAVAIL.

-Insertion calls for an AV opened for asynchronous operation (with FI_EVENT flag specified) will return 0 if the operation was successfully initiated.
-In the case of failure, a negative fabric errno will be returned.
-Providers are allowed to abort insertion operations in the case of an error.
-Addresses that are not inserted because they were aborted will fail with an error code of FI_ECANCELED.

-In both the synchronous and asynchronous modes of operation, the fi_addr buffer associated with a failed or aborted insertion will be set to FI_ADDR_NOTAVAIL.

 All other calls return 0 on success, or a negative value corresponding to fabric errno on error.
-Fabric errno values are defined in
+Fabric errno values are defined in `rdma/fi_errno.h`.
-`rdma/fi_errno.h`.

 # SEE ALSO